 Now the full URL you just created will look like this:

-Finding Your Email Campaigns Report in Google Analytics
+Step 4: Finding Your Email Tracking Report in Google Analytics

 In your Google Analytics account, you can find email campaigns report under Acquisition » Campaigns » All Campaigns.